-Move to clearance height before and after moving to each measured object Move to clearance height before and after moving to each measuring point
+1: Move to clearance height before and after moving to each object

+2: Move to clearance height before and after moving to each touch point

-- Q309 Reaction to tolerance error?: Specify whether the control is to interrupt program run and display a message if a deviation is detected: 0: If the tolerance is exceeded, do not interrupt program run, do not display an error message 1: If the tolerance is exceeded, interrupt program run and display an error message 2: If the determined actual coordinate indicates that the workpiece is scrap, the control displays a message and interrupts program run.
-In contrast, there will be no error reaction if the determined value is in a range where the workpiece can be reworked. - Q1126 Align rotary axes?: Position the tilting axes for inclined machining:
+- Q309 Reaction to tolerance error?: Specify whether the control is to interrupt the program run and display a message if a deviation is detected: 0: If the tolerance is exceeded, do not interrupt the program run, do not display an error message 1: If the tolerance is exceeded, interrupt the program run and display an error message 2: If the determined actual position indicates that the workpiece is scrap, the control displays a message and interrupts the program run.
+In contrast, there will be no error reaction if the determined value is in a range where the workpiece can be reworked. - Q1126 Align rotary axes?: Position the tilting axes for inclined machining: 2: Maintain the connect tilting average a siting

 0: Maintain the current tilting axes position 1: Position the tilting axis automatically and orient the ball tip (MOVE).
 The relative position between workpiece and the touch probe remains unchanged.
-The control performs a compensating movement with the linear axes 2: Position the tilting axis automatically without orienting the ball tip (TURN)
+The control performs a compensating movement with the linear axes

+2: Position the tilting axis automatically without orienting the ball tip (TURN)

-Q1120 Transfer position?: Define which measured actual position is to be transferred to the preset table by the control:
+Q1120 Transfer position?: Define which touch point will be used to correct the current preset: 0: No correction

-- 0: Do not transfer any positions

-- 1: Transfer measuring point 1

-- 2: Transfer measuring point 2
+1: Correction based on the 1st touch point

+2: Correction based on the 2nd touch point

-- 3: Transfer an averaged measuring point
+3: Correction based on the averaged touch point position

-- Q1121 CONFIRM ROTATION?: Define whether the control is to transfer the determined inclination as the basic rotation:
+Q1121 CONFIRM ROTATION?: Define whether the control is to transfer the determined inclination as the basic rotation: